Welcome to Global Scholar!

 Housing

-Our in-person Global Scholar Intensive program participants will be staying in the dorms at Georgetown University or Emory University, both of which have a strong commitment to upholding the highest safety standards.
+Our in-person Global Scholar Intensive program participants will be staying in the dorms at American University or Emory University, both of which have a strong commitment to upholding the highest safety standards.
 Students will be housed two per room.
 If you would like to upgrade to a private room for an additional fee, please be in touch to make arrangements.

-Our staff will of course stay on site as well, and we’ve been guaranteed a contiguous block of rooms for all staff and students.
+Our staff will, of course, stay on site as well, and we’ve been guaranteed a contiguous block of rooms for all staff and students.

 Travel

-If we are picking you up: Please arrive no later than 4pm on the first day, where our staff will assist in transferring you to the university.
-Staff will be present in baggage claim to meet Scholars between 12-4pm.
-Staff will return students back to the airport on the final day by 9am ET.
-In Washington DC, we are only able to pick up Scholars at DCA, IAD or Union Station.
-In Atlanta, we are able to pick Scholars up at the Hartsfield-Jackson Atlanta International Airport.
+If we are picking you up, please arrive no later than 4 PM on the first day.
+Our staff will be present in baggage claim to meet scholars between 12–4 PM and assist with transportation to the university.
+Staff will return students to the airport on the final day at 9 AM ET.
+In Washington, DC, we are only able to pick up scholars at DCA, IAD, or Union Station.
+In Atlanta, we are able to pick up scholars at Hartsfield-Jackson Atlanta International Airport.
+There is a $20 airport transfer fee, payable via the registration portal.

-Please confirm your travel is on the correct days, times, and airports/terminals.
+Please confirm that your travel is on the correct days, times, and airports/terminals.
 We are not able to manage or confirm travel details.

 Packing List